carpentries-incubator/reproducible-publications-quarto/episodes/06-code-chunks.md

 *unfortunately, one cannot eliminate working with relative paths, there is just the question of the greater of two evils.

-Problem here is that the file path is still wrong as it was with the first script, but if we’re pulling an external script we don’t want to have to go into that script and change the file path.
-However… we are going to let this error sit for a second while we learn about Global knitr options and a neat trick that will resolve this issue and make other settings in our paper more automated.

 First, find the FIXME in the rmd document for Fig 4 (ctrl-f "Fig 4").
 We need to add the code for the hormone analysis.

 Add your code chunk: